WHOI-ITP/ITP-MATLAB/README.md

 # ITP-MATLAB
-The Ice Tethered Profiler is an autonomous instrument that vertically profiles the water column under sea ice.
-The ITP collects measurements

-of conductivity, temperature, and depth.
+The Ice Tethered Profiler (ITP) is an autonomous instrument that vertically profiles the water column under sea ice.
+The ITP collects measurements of conductivity, temperature, and depth.
 Data are automatically transmitted back via satellite.
-[Learn More](http://www.whoi.edu/itp "Learn
+[Learn More](http://www.whoi.edu/itp "Learn More")

-More")

 ## Motivation
 To date, 110 ITP systems have been deployed, and more than 110000 water profiles have been collected.
-As these data continue to accumulate,

-and the number of users working with the data increases, the need has become apparent for a set of tools to access, search for, and

-manipulate ITP data.
+As these data continue to accumulate, and the number of users working with the data increases, the need has become apparent for a set of tools to access, search for, and manipulate ITP data.

 ## Features
   - Easily and rapidly read from all available ITP profiles